 8. Try Second Hand

-Do you shop online?
-Why not make a little money as you spend.
-I really rack up my Ebates account during Christmas time; you earn cash back rewards for just shopping online.
-See my January cash back statement, a nice little bonus for shopping online :-).
+I really rack up my Rakuten account during Christmas time.
+See my January cash back statement, a nice little bonus for shopping online.

 Better than nothing, right?

 Click here to get $30 when you spend at least $30 online.

 Have you ever heard of Honey?
 You’ll no longer need to search for coupon codes and sales again!
 Click on the Honey Google Chrome extension during checkout and Honey will automatically apply coupon codes to your shopping cart

 I absolutely love Honey, this is an absolute must-have if you shop on Amazon, it’s saved me so much money.